 Solar panels are not like a car that begins to depreciate as soon as you drive it off the lot.
 In fact, some of the original solar panels first installed in the 1980s are still producing power at peak efficiency levels.

 For this reason, it greatly benefits homeowners to think of solar panels like any other piece of furniture or appliance in your home – take it with you when you move.
-This allows you to enjoy all the money-saving benefits of solar without worrying about loan payments, ROI, and payoff dates.
+This allows you to enjoy solar’s money-saving benefits without worrying about loan payments, return on investment, and payoff dates.

 How Much Does It Cost To Move Solar Panels?